To keep things simple, I've decided to base the following on the regular Scottish regiments as they were at the time of the Second World War.

 In 1968 the regiment decided that it preferred disbandment to amalgamation with another Scottish unit.
 The disbandment parade was held near the Lanarkshire village of Douglas where it had had been raised almost 300 years earlier.

 The Earl of Seaforth raised a regiment from his Highland estates in Ross-shire and Lewis in 1778 which was originally numbered the 78th Highlanders.
 Eight years later it was renumbered the 72nd Highlanders.
 Despite being predominately Scottish it lost the kilt in 1809 and dressed as an English regiment.
 The regiment's Scottish character was recognised again in 1823 when it was kitted out with Royal Stewart (sometimes known as Charles Edward Stuart) tartan trews and named The Duke of Albany's Own Highlanders.
-The uniform was Highland style, including ostrich feather bonnet, despite the lack kilts.
+The uniform was Highland, including ostrich feather bonnet, despite the lack kilts.
+Many of the soldiers who fought in trews on the battlefields of Afghanistan between 1878 and 1880 found themselves fighting in kilts two years later in the Egyptian desert as members of the 1st Battalion of the Seaforth Highlanders.

 A second regiment was raised from the MacKenzie lands and surrounding area in 1793 and numbered the 78th.
 Known as the Ross-shire Buffs, the regiment remained staunchly Scottish and retained the Mackenzie tartan kilt.
 In the run-up to the 1881 reforms which created the Seaforth Highlanders, the 72nd were paired with the 91st Argyll Highlanders, while the 78th was linked to the Highland Light Infantry.
 The Seaforth Highlanders had their depot at Fort George near Inverness and recruited from the areas north and east of the Highland capital.